mgid/vue-tables-2/README.md

 texts | Object | see the `texts` object in [defaults.js](https://github.com/matfish2/vue-tables-2/blob/master/lib/config/defaults.js)</code>
 toMomentFormat (client-side) | String | transform date columns string values to momentjs objects using this format.
 If this option is not used the consumer is expected to pass momentjs objects himself | `false` uniqueKey | String | The key of a unique identifier in your dataset, used to track the child rows, and return the original row in row click event | `id`

-# VueJS 1

-Users of VueJS 1 should use [this package](https://github.com/matfish2/vue-tables) .